kwkou/815/includes/tshootguide.md

     onto a transaction for an extended period of time
 -   If the server is too busy

-To improve performance in Azure SQL Database, use the same techniques you would use with SQL Server.
+To improve performance in Azure SQL数据库, use the same techniques you would use with SQL Server.
 For more information, see the following
 topics:

 -   [Troubleshooting Queries] in SQL Server Books Online
--   [Troubleshoot and Optimize Queries with SQL Database]
+-   [Troubleshoot and Optimize Queries with SQL数据库]
--   [SQL Database Performance Considerations and Troubleshooting]
+-   [SQL数据库 Performance Considerations and Troubleshooting]
 -   [Improving Your I/O Performance]
--   [System Center Monitoring Pack for SQL Database]
+-   [System Center Monitoring Pack for SQL数据库]

-Azure SQL Database uses a subset of SQL Server error messages.
+Azure SQL数据库 uses a subset of SQL Server error messages.
 For more information about SQL Server errors, see [Errors and Events Reference (Database Engine)] in SQL Server Books Online